biancamika/digital-garden/content/notes/3. Permanent Notes/The goal of education is transformation.md

 ---
-title: The goal of education is transformation
+title: "The goal of education is transformation"
 ---
 ## Reference
 - **Source:** [[Design Justice - Book]]